-We are subject to a risk of legal proceedings
+We are subject to a risk of legal and regulatory proceedings

 In the normal course of business, we may be subject to or involved in lawsuits, claims, regulatory proceedings and litigation for amounts not covered by our liability insurance.
 Some of these proceedings could result in high costs.
+There has been an increase in the number of claims and amount of damages and penalties sought in litigation and regulatory proceedings against the financial industry in recent years (particularly in the United States).
+This increase in litigation risk applies to the activities of our Partners as well as Alaris, both of which could be named in lawsuits or subject to regulatory investigations directed at a given Partner.
+These actions could result in third-party litigation or regulatory proceedings related to investor dissatisfaction with our performance, alleged conflicts of interest, our Partners' products and services and other matters.

 Although the outcome of such proceedings is not predictable with assurance, Alaris has no reason to believe that the disposition of such matters could have a significant impact on our financial position, operating results or ability to carry on our business activities.
 As of the date of this document, no material claims or litigation have been brought against Alaris.
+The widespread use of social media, the internet and other media platforms, combined with growing public scrutiny of the effects of business activities, could result in negative publicity or inaccurate information about Alaris or its Partners spreading rapidly and to a wide audience.
+This could make it harder to address and remedy issues, and further amplify the reputational risks, related to negative publicity.

-General risks related to the outstanding convertible debentures
+General risks related to the outstanding debentures